 While most everyone will experience fleeting pain in the shoulder or elbow at some point during their lives, pain that doesn’t go away after a few weeks of rest needs to be examined by an orthopedic specialist.

-“Depending on the cause, some pain can be managed by traditional physical therapy or anti-inflammatory medicine,” says Dr. Berry.
+“Depending on the cause, some pain can be managed by traditional physical therapy or anti-inflammatory medicine,” Dr. Berry said.
 “However, some injuries may require minimally invasive arthroscopic surgery.”

 Dr. Berry also says that there are exciting new procedures that enhance the body’s ability to heal itself.
 For example, platelet-rich plasma uses a patient’s own blood to help heal damaged tissues, while stem cell therapy uses healthy regenerative cells to promote recovery from injury.